-Pulaski Highway Natural Gas Transmission Main
+Pulaski Highway Natural Gas Main

 Landmark Scientists delineated the non-tidal wetlands and waters within designated study area and submitted detailed project descriptions and notifications to the USACE, DNREC and MDE.
 The scientists and project engineer worked closely to design an alignment that avoided wetland and water impacts associated with Big Elk Creek and Little Elk Creek.
-This project required coordination with Cecil County Planning & Zoning, Town of Elkton and Chesapeake Bay Critical Area Commission.
+This project required coordination with Cecil County Planning & Zoning, the Town of Elkton, and Chesapeake Bay Critical Area Commission.